Your Fort Collins taproom's loyalty punch card is paper, and your delivery rep's route is a printout

 Exactly what you get

 An app that pulls its weight.
 Regulars earn rewards based on what they actually buy because it reads your POS system.
 Reps scan kegs and capture signatures even when signal drops, syncing to your CRM when it returns.
 Customers see live taps and get pinged on release day.
-The app is a real channel into your inventory management software and business intelligence dashboards, not a static menu.
+The app is a real channel into your inventory management software and business intelligence (BI) dashboards, not a static menu.

 How to choose a developer in Fort Collins